‘Custody’: Lifetime TV Movie With Viola Davis, One Parent’s True Story Similar

 - Custody isn’t based on a true story.
 But it certainly has something in common with the case of Nicky and Mark Webster.
 The couple had three children who were taken away after they took their young son to the doctor for symptoms of the common cold.
 Their lives changed forever after they were accused of child abuse when the doctor found a fracture on the son’s ankle.
 It turned out not to be true.
 The couple was falsely and wrongly accused.
 You can read more about their ordeal at the Daily Mail.

-Though some accusations of child abuse turn out not to be legitimate.
-Many cases are.
+Though some accusations of child abuse turn out not to be legitimate, many cases are.
 Here are a few statistics, as listed by National Children’s Alliance.

 - Nearly 700,000 children are abused in the U.S annually….